syncfusion-content/uwp-docs/uwp/SfPdfViewer/Getting-Started.md

 When you drag the SfPdfViewer toolbox item to the window, it automatically adds the required assembly references to the current application.

-To add the SfPdfViewer by using code, add the following assemblies as reference to the project.
+To add the SfPdfViewer by using code, add the required assemblies mentioned previously as reference to the project.

-* Syncfusion.Pdf.UWP
-* Syncfusion.SfPdfViewer.UWP

 Add the following code in XAML to make use of the SfPdfViewer.